JJ-Xie/Heuristics-Longest-Path-Project/README.md

 This project aims to use heuristics in the longest simple path problem.
 This repository contains the heuristics, graphs, and benchmarking suite for executing the heuristics.

 ## About the Repository
 Ths repository contains the heuristics, random graph generators, graphs sets, and benchmark suite used during research into the longest path problem.
-The heuristics directory contains all 6 heuristics explored and an init file that modulates the heuristics for organization and benchmark purposes.
-The random graph generator in the file treestart_gen_random_graph.py generated the graph sets in the directory benchmark_graph_sets
+The heuristics directory contains all heuristics explored and an init file that modulates the heuristics for organization and benchmark purposes.
+The random graph generator in the file treestart_gen_random_graph.py generated the graph sets in the directory benchmark_graph_sets for use in the benchmark suite.

+- **benchmark_graph_sets:** An array of random graph sets generated for consistent benchmarking results among heuristics.
+- **heuristics:** Collection of heuristics explored in this project.
+- **benchmark_suite.py:** Contains benchmark functions for accuracy, error, and runtime that can be run as functions of the number of vertices or edges.
+- **find_longest_path.py:** Finds longes path through brute-force method of finding all simple paths.
+- **graph_to_file.py:** Converts Python-igraph graphs into lgl files for storage and from lgl files back to igraph graphs.
+- **treestart_gen_random_graph.py:** Generates random graph by starting with a random, connected tree and adding random edges.
+- **visualizing_graph_periphery.py:** Colors a random graph's vertices in a gradient based on the total vertex periphery.

 ## Prerequisites for Execution
 1. The code in the repository was created using Python 3.10.4.
 Installation can be done through the command line: